johnart-Cho/johnart-Cho.github.io/_projects/AICC_project.md

 <ul>
     <li>Made the prompt to classify the intent of customer inquiries</li>
     <li>Established the pipeline from scenario definition to applying the defined scenario to the chatbot system</li>
+    <li>Deployed the AI Chatbot as a service to respond to customer inquiries</li>
 </ul>